The Parsha in a Nutshell

 The Torah now turns to the next feature of ancient covenants: the blessings and curses that will result if the people are faithful on the one hand, or disloyal on the other.
 The parsha ends with Moshe summoning the people, at the end of their forty-year journey and in sight of the Promised Land, to renew the covenant their parents made with God at Mount Sinai.

-- Why do you think it was important to remind the Israelites about the covenant and to renew their promises before they entered in the land?
+Why do you think it was important to remind the Israelites about the covenant and to renew their promises before they entered the Land of Israel?

 The Core Idea